Thomas720/todo-list/README.md

 # Lab 26 — Hooks API

-- In this lab, you will be creating a ToDo application, utilizing functional components and the Hooks API
+- In this lab, I will be creating a ToDo application, utilizing functional components and the Hooks API

 ## Application Overview